PabloJM21/Centralization-Metrics-for-P2P-Network-Databases/README.md

 **Gini Coefficient**

-The Gini coefficient measures the inequality among the values of a frequency distribution.
+The Gini coefficient measures the inequality among the values of a frequency distribution, hence a discrete quantity.
 It is computed based on the Weighted Sum and Denominator:

 ```math